YottaDB/YDBDoc/AdminOpsGuide/man.rst

 `Chapter 12: “Database Encryption” <https://docs.yottadb.com/AdminOpsGuide/encryption.html>`_ describes procedures for encrypting data in the database and journal files.

-`Appendix A: “YottaDB's IPC Resource Usage” <https://docs.yottadb.com/AdminOpsGuide/ipcresource.html>`_ describes how YottaDB processes use UNIX Interprocess Communication (IPC).

-`Appendix C: “Compiling ICU on YottaDB supported platforms” <https://docs.yottadb.com/AdminOpsGuide/compilingicu.html>`_ contains sample ICU installation instructions.
-Although YottaDB uses ICU to enable the support for Unicode™, ICU is not YottaDB software and YottaDB does not support ICU.
-The sample instructions for installing and configuring ICU are merely provided as a convenience.

-"Appendix C" describes security considerations for deploying applications on YottaDB.

 -------------------------------
 Conventions Used in this Manual
 -------------------------------